richardschoen/iforgit/README.md

 It also integrates with the iForGit software for managing source member versioning and you can use existing PDM options.

-You can download a copy of thes Windows based PDM utility here:
+You can download a copy of the Windows based PDM utility here:
 https://github.com/richardschoen/workwithibmipdm

 ## Welcome to iForGit - Git Client for IBM i Source Physical Files